UnifiedPush/specifications/specifications/dbus.md

 Arguments MUST be a variant dictionary (`a{sv}`) with the field below:

-* key: "service", value: (String) the connector service name for the application
+* key: "service", value: (String `s`) the connector service name for the application
-* key: "token", value: (String) a random token to identify the connection between the connector and the distributor.
+* key: "token", value: (String `s`) a random token to identify the connection between the connector and the distributor.
 It MUST be unique on distributor side
-* (Optional) key: "description", value: (String) a description of the app and its reason for using push notifications.
+* (Optional) key: "description", value: (String `s`) a description of the app and its reason for using push notifications.
 This MAY be shown to the user by the distributor.
-* (Optional) key: "vapid", value: (String) a vapid key as defined in the [Resources]
+* (Optional) key: "vapid", value: (String `s`) a vapid key as defined in the [Resources]

 When it has not registered before, the connector MUST generate a random string to use as its token, and call this method with that token as its argument to register.
 At every subsequent startup of the app, it SHOULD call this method with the same token as before, to fetch the newest endpoint from the connector.

 This method MUST return a variant dictionary (`a{sv}`) with the field below.

-* key: "success", value: (String) "REGISTRATION_FAILED" or "REGISTRATION_SUCCEEDED".
+* key: "success", value: (String `s`) "REGISTRATION_FAILED" or "REGISTRATION_SUCCEEDED".
 "REGISTRATION_SUCCEEDED" if registration succeeded.
 It is "REGISTRATION_FAILED" in case the registration failed.
-* (Required if REGISTRATION_FAILED) key: "reason", value: (String) a reason string that MUST be:
+* (Required if REGISTRATION_FAILED) key: "reason", value: (String `s`) a reason string that MUST be:
     * "INTERNAL_ERROR": This is a generic error type, the connector can try again later
     * "NETWORK": The registration failed because of missing network connection, try again when network is back.
     * "ACTION_REQUIRED": The distributor requires a user action to work.
 For instance, the distributor may be log out of the push server and requires the user to log in.
 If the distributor has a limit of number of registrations and this limit has been reached, the distributor sends this reason.